Chaps42/FinanceTrackerJava/README.md

 ## How to Run

-To run the game, execute `App.java` within the project.
-The terminal will then prompt you to load or create files.
-Follow the prompts to view and execute your command options.
+To run the game, execute `Main.java` within the project.
+The terminal will then prompt you to ...

 If preferred, you may also create account or transaction information in a CSV file or spreadsheet which the application can read.
 Store files in the `user_data/` folder or the `user_data/accounts/` folder.